zecho/sfTwitterBootstrapPlugin/README.md

+# WARNING

+This branch, based on the twitter bootstrap1.0 will be only maintained for hotfix (no new features)

 # sfTwitterBootstrapPlugin

 This symfony1 plugin provides a dashboard/menu and a theme for the admin generator for your backend.
 It is based on the [Twitter Bootstrap](http://twitter.github.com/bootstrap/).